5 Best Practices for Community Management

 Our team are also community managers in the digital sense of the term – creating intimate experiences via technology.
 They are always connected, via bazinga!, our community management and engagement platform, where they are ready to answer questions, provide information, facilitate engagement and community participation and generally add value where they can to the community-living experience.

-Community Managers are tech and people-forward experts focused on serving, caring for and building communities through supportive, timely and efficient practices.
+Community or Property Managers are tech and people-forward experts focused on serving, caring for and building communities through supportive, timely and efficient practices.

 In honour of Community Manager Appreciation Day, we have come up with our five best practices for Community Management.